top of page

-I’ve started using distribution systems from day one in a travel agency.
+I’ve been using distribution systems since my first day in a travel agency.

-From the agency’s side, I had no idea how these systems work in terms of cost as not only were we not paying fees but sometimes we even earned incentives to book through a particular pipe.
+From the agency’s perspective, I had no idea how these systems worked in terms of cost.
+We weren’t paying fees; sometimes, we even earned incentives to book through a particular channel.

-The moment it clicked came in IATA’s Commercial Airline Foundations course, the real cost to airlines is eye-watering.
+The moment it clicked for me came during IATA’s Commercial Airline Foundations course.
+The real cost to airlines is eye-watering.

 We guessed low; the answer was about $96 for that single booking.